Contact with the outside world

 Biala Podlaska prison does not guarantee any confidentiality to foreigners during visits (one glazed wall, presence of an officer in the corridor, video surveillance).
 Obtaining a visiting permit is very difficult because the direction of the centre does not have a statutory authority on foreigner’s rights implementation.

-Prisoners are allowed to have their children or underage relatives visit them
+Prisoners are allowed to receive visits from their children or minor relatives

 with special requirements provided